Michael Psellos: Biography and political career

-Towards the end of Monomachos' reign, Psellos found himself under political pressure for some reason and decided to leave court, entering the Olympus monastery on Mount Olympus in Bithynia in 1054.
-After Monomachos' death he was recalled to court by his successor, Empress Theodora (reigned 1055–1056).
+Towards the end of Monomachos's reign, Psellos found himself under political pressure for some reason and decided to leave court, entering the Olympus monastery on Mount Olympus in Bithynia in 1054.
+After Monomachos's death he was recalled to court by his successor, Empress Theodora (reigned 1055–1056).
 Throughout the following years, he remained active in politics, serving as a high-ranking political advisor to successive emperors.
 He played a decisive political role in the transition of power from Michael VI to Isaac I Komnenos in 1057; then from Isaac Komnenos to Constantine X Doukas (1059), then again from Romanos IV Diogenes to Michael VII Doukas (1071).
 As Psellos had served as Michael's teacher during the reign of Michael's father Constantine, and as he had played an important role in helping Michael gain power against his adversary and stepfather Romanos, Psellos probably entertained hopes of an even more influential position as a teacher and advisor under him.
 Michael seems to have been less inclined towards protecting Psellos and after the mid-1070s there is no more information about any role played by Psellos at court.
 As his autobiographic accounts cease at this point, there is little reliable information about his later years.
 Some scholars believe that Psellos had to retreat into a monastery again at some time during the 1070s.

-Following a remark by Psellos' fellow historian Joannes Zonaras, it is believed by most scholars that Psellos died soon after the fall of Michael VII in 1078, although some scholars have also proposed later dates.
+Following a remark by Psellos's fellow historian Joannes Zonaras, it is believed by most scholars that Psellos died soon after the fall of Michael VII in 1078, although some scholars have also proposed later dates.
 What is known is that Theophylaktos of Bulgaria wrote a letter to Psellos's brother comforting him on the death of his brother saying that, "Your brother has not died, but has departed to God released of both a painful life and disease".